Medically reviewed by

 - Speaking difficulties

 Many of these symptoms start after experiencing insomnia.
-The symptoms of sporadic fatal insomnia are comparable to those of fatal familial insomnia; however, they progress differently.
+The symptoms of sporadic fatal familial insomnia are comparable to those of fatal familial insomnia; however, they progress differently.
+You may initially experience problems with balance or memory if you have sporadic fatal insomnia.

 - Psychiatric symptoms, including hallucinations, anxiety, depressed mood, and personality shifts